 We have already delivered many standard parts designed during the ECI (European Component Iniative) programs.
 OMMIC can be a custom design center for space qualiﬁed components, many of them have already been designed by OMMIC’s design team.

 We have a dedicated team for space qualiﬁcation but also for reliability of all our components.
 All tests below are assembly test for flight models and are performed at OMMIC or specialised external laboratories.

 It’s a test performed to determine the ability of semiconductor devices to withstand moderately severe shocks resulting from suddenly applied fores or abrupt changes in motion encountered during mishandling, improper transportation, or field operation.
 Shocks of this type an cause devices to degrade in performance, or to even get damaged permanently.
-Shock pulses that are repetitive can also cause damage that is similar to those caused by extreme vibration.

 The purpose of this test is to verify that the assembly of the component conforms to the assembly procedure described in ESCC 20400 method.